 These funds will provide economic relief to airports around the country affected by the COVID-19 pandemic.

 The FAA intends to implement this program quickly to support the economic recovery of the national airport system.
-The FAA will provide further updates over the coming days and will release allocation amounts under each formula when they are finalized.
+The FAA will release allocation amounts under each formula when they are finalized.